 If the credit bureau still fails to correct the information in your credit report, you can submit a complaint to the CFPB.

-The CFPB may not be able to force the credit bureaus, as private companies, to do anything, but getting a government agency involved might encourage the credit bureau to rethink their position.
+The CFPB may not be able to force the credit bureaus, as private companies, to do anything, but getting a government agency involved might encourage the credit bureaus to rethink their position.

 Continuing to report inaccurate information after you have disputed it is a violation of the FCRA.
 If you feel that a credit bureau is violating your rights under the FCRA, you have the option of talking to a lawyer about potentially taking legal action.